 Steirmark / South West (Sud-West) Grandstand

-Spectators in the South West Grandstand experience dramatic views from a unique spot on the circuit.
-The grandstand is on the outside of turn one, and offers views down the main start/finish straight, as well as the straight that leads to turn 2.
+Spectators in the South West Grandstand, otherwise known as Steirmark experience dramatic views from a unique spot on the circuit.
+On the outside of the 90 degree first corner the grandstand is ideally placed to see follow the action down the main start/finish straight, as well as the straight that leads to turn 2.

 Red Bull Grandstand

-This includes the stretch from turn 3 to turn 6 before cars disappear towards the penultimate corner.
+There is also a more distant but perfectly enjoyable view of the interior of the circuit between turns 3 and 6 before cars disappear towards the penultimate corner.
 The action is partially obstructed for parts of this section by grassy banks, but for such brief a time that you still get a sense of being able to follow the racing for its entirety.

 North (Nord) Grandstand

 The North (Nord) Grandstand is perched on the outside of turn 3 with head on views directly up the back straight.
 Its one of the more common overtaking areas on the track owing one of the circuit’s 2 DRS zones here.
-The backdrop is classic Austrian Grand Prix stuff, with the surrounding mountains and trees and to the left is the iconic Red Bull sculpture.
+The backdrop is classic Austrian Grand Prix stuff, with the surrounding mountains and trees and to the left the Red Bull sculpture.

 You couldn’t be disappointed by the views here; cars skirt around the grandstand in close proximity while beyond this there are views of the straight between turns 2 and 3 and the epic, uphill turn 3 is visible.

 General Admission at the Red Bull Ring

 The Austrian Grand Prix is such a special setting that there’s a lot to be said just for being there and taking in the atmosphere and sound of F1 cars, rebounding off the surrounding hills.

-Superscreens are plentiful so you won’t feel out of the loop and if you get bored where you are there’s always a fresh view not far away.
+Large screens are plentiful so you won’t feel out of the loop and if you get bored where you are there’s always a fresh view not far away.
 Bring good sturdy walking shoes for scrambling up those grassy banks and something to sit on.